zevlo/tryhackme_notes/advent_of_cyber_2024/day_17_log_analysis.md

-# Day 17: He analyzed and analyzed till his analyzer was sore!
+# **Day 17: He Analyzed and Analyzed Till His Analyzer Was Sore!**

-## Lessons Learned
+## **Lessons Learned**

-1. **Log Analysis**
+### 1. **Log Analysis**
-   - Understanding how to parse and interpret log files is crucial for identifying security incidents.
-Logs provide detailed records of system activities, which can be analyzed to detect anomalies and unauthorized actions.
+   - Log files are crucial for understanding system activity and identifying malicious actions.

-2. **Identifying Unauthorized Access**
-   - By scrutinizing logs, one can pinpoint successful logins and correlate them with user activities to detect potential unauthorized access.
+   - Analyzing logs can reveal patterns, such as unauthorized access or attempts to delete evidence.

+### 2. **Event Correlation**
+   - **Correlating Events:** By analyzing logs, you can link specific events, such as login attempts, to subsequent actions like file deletions or privilege escalations.
+   - Tools like SIEMs (Security Information and Event Management systems) streamline this process.

+### 3. **Session Tracking**
+   - **Session IDs:** Unique identifiers assigned to user sessions are critical for tracking actions performed by specific users.

+### 4. **Malicious Activity Detection**
+   - Regular monitoring of logs is necessary to detect and mitigate malicious activity.
+   - Evidence of attackers, such as deleted CCTV footage, can be uncovered through thorough log analysis.

-3. **Incident Response**
+### 5. **Incident Response**
-   - Analyzing logs is a fundamental aspect of incident response, enabling security professionals to trace malicious actions, understand the scope of a breach, and implement measures to prevent future incidents.
+   - Logs provide essential evidence for post-incident investigations and can guide response strategies to prevent recurrence.

+---

-## Questions and Answers
+## **Questions and Answers**

 1. **Extract all the events from the cctv_feed logs.
 How many logs were captured associated with the successful login?**
-   - **Answer:** 642
+   `642`

 2. **What is the Session_id associated with the attacker who deleted the recording?**
-   - **Answer:** rij5uu4gt204q0d3eb7jj86okt
+   `rij5uu4gt204q0d3eb7jj86okt`

 3. **What is the name of the attacker found in the logs, who deleted the CCTV footage?**
-   - **Answer:** mmalware
+   `mmalware`